dasasdhba/mf-gdcsharp-dev/README.md

 These two patterns can also be used together, the importer will only use `Tag` if `Tag Only` option is enabled, otherwise the tag name will be appended to the animation name.

+The animation will be imported as looped by default import settings, if you want to make a specific `Tag` oneshot, you can add `_oneshot` suffix to the tag name.

 If you don't need to reimport anymore, then the aseprite files will become useless.
 Therefore, feel free to remove the aseprite files and the plugin when exporting.